exercism/docs/contributing/admins.md

 - If not, is there one of the people in the discussion more senior within the context the others (e.g. a track maintainer discussing with a contributor)?
 If so, that senior person's opinion will be respected.
 - If not, they will make a decision as they feel best - often attempting to find the path that involves the least ongoing changes/disruption.

-Our perfect situation would be to never interfer in contributions and let everything come to a natural conclusion.
+Our perfect situation would be to never interfere in contributions and let everything come to a natural conclusion.
 However, we have discovered (the hard way) that protracted discussions are often a huge drain on the mental health of our staff and maintainers, and often results in a worse outcome for the student, where someone "gives in", rather than a true consensus being reached.
 If an administrator enters your conversation wearing their "administrator hat", please understand that their intentions are to protect our contributors and students, and move things forward.
 Please treat them with respect, and take any decisions they make as final.